It’s not hard to find new opinions about how you should be investing.

 That’s not easy.
 Even the best investment strategies have big down periods that make you think twice.
 Sticking to your plan in those tough times requires an almost religious-like belief that things will turn around.

 And the ONLY way to have that kind of conviction is to understand why you’re investing the way you are and what each piece of your plan is doing for you.
-Without a strong understanding, you’ll almost certainly bail at the first sign of trouble.
+Without that strong understanding, you’ll almost certainly bail at the first sign of trouble.

 2. How much does it cost?